 Maria Elena Versari is Visiting Assistant Professor of Art History and Theory at Carnegie Mellon University.
 She studied at the Scuola Normale Superiore, where she received a PhD in Art History with a doctoral dissertation devoted to the international relations of Futurism in the 1920s.
 She held the positions of Assistant Professor of 19th- and… Read more »

 Month: June 2017

-John Peña is a multidisciplinary artist from the desert of Washington State.
-He makes art as a way of exploring the natural world and his daily interactions.
-A few of John’s projects include: racing with clouds, sending a letter to the Pacific Ocean every day for the last twelve years, making daily drawings about his… Read more »
+John Peña is a multidisciplinary artist who makes art as a way of exploring the natural world and his daily interactions.
+A few of John’s projects include: racing with clouds, making a drawing about his life every day for the last nine years, and creating life-sized plaster word balloons that are precariously balance on two-by-fours….
+Read more »